01 of 09

 If you're furnishing a room and can't get to Turkey, there are reputable places in the USA that sell Turkish rugs.

-The place I am most comfortable recommending is ABC Carpet in New York City, which sells vintage Anatolian (that refers to the Asian part of Turkey) rugs.
+One excellent option is ABC Carpet in New York City, which sells vintage Anatolian (that refers to the Asian part of Turkey) rugs.
 Although haggling isn't encouraged, sales take place throughout the year.

 Obviously, the best place to buy a Turkish rug in terms of selection and price is Turkey.
 Ready to go?